Charles Ponzi: Early life

-Charles Ponzi was born in Lugo, Emilia-Romagna, Kingdom of Italy on March 3, 1882.
+Charles Ponzi was born in Lugo, Emilia-Romagna, Kingdom of Italy, on 3 March 1882.
 He told The New York Times he had come from a family in Parma.
 Ponzi's ancestors had been well-to-do, and his mother continued to use the title "donna", but the family had subsequently fallen upon difficult times and had little money.
 Ponzi took a job as a postal worker early on, but soon was accepted into the University of Rome La Sapienza.
 His richer friends considered the university a "four-year vacation", and he was inclined to follow them around to bars, cafés, and the opera.
 This resulted in Ponzi spending all his money, and four years later he was broke and without a degree.
 During this time, a number of Italian boys were migrating to the U.S. and returning to Italy as wealthy individuals.
 Ponzi's family encouraged him to do the same, with the intention of returning his family to its former socio-economic status.

 Arrival in the United States

-On November 15, 1903, Ponzi arrived in Boston aboard the S.S.
+On 15 November 1903, Ponzi arrived in Boston aboard the S.S.
 Vancouver.
 By his own account, Ponzi had $2.50 in his pocket, having gambled away the rest of his life savings during the voyage.
 "I landed in this country with $2.50 in cash and $1 million in hopes, and those hopes never left me," he later told a reporter for The New York Times.
 He quickly learned English and spent the next few years doing odd jobs along the East Coast, eventually taking a job as a dishwasher in a restaurant, where he slept on the floor.
 Ponzi managed to work his way up to the position of waiter, but was fired for theft and shortchanging customers.

 Montreal and prison

 In 1907, after several years of failing to achieve success in the U.S., Ponzi moved to Montreal, Quebec, Canada, and became an assistant teller in the newly opened Banco Zarossi, a bank located on Saint Jacques Street started by Luigi "Louis" Zarossi to service the influx of Italian immigrants arriving in the city.
-By this time, Ponzi had a winning personality and spoke English and French, as well as Italian, which Zuckoff says helped him get the job at the bank.
+By this time, Ponzi had a winning personality and spoke English and French, as well as Italian, which helped him get the job at the bank.
 While working there, Ponzi first saw the scheme of "robbing Peter to pay Paul", which later would be called a Ponzi scheme.
-Zarossi paid 6 percent interest on bank deposits—double the going rate at the time—and his bank was growing rapidly as a result.
+Zarossi paid 6 percent interest on bank deposits – double the going rate at the time – and his bank was growing rapidly as a result.
 Ponzi eventually rose to the position of bank manager.
 However, he found out that the bank was in serious financial trouble, because of bad real estate loans, and that Zarossi was funding the high interest payments not through profit on investments, but by using money deposited in newly opened accounts.
 The bank eventually failed, and Zarossi fled to Mexico with a large portion of the money belonging to the bank's customers.